MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/rest-db/README.md

 In this case, there is a class that implements the _PanacheRepository_ interface, which contains the database operations as with Spring Data JPA.

+You would have noticed that there is an _@ApplicationScoped_ annotation, this is equivalent to the _@Component_ annotation in Spring.

 #### _Spring Data JPA For Quarkus_

 Quarkus supports differents Spring dependencies, Spring Data JPA is one of [them](https://quarkus.io/guides/spring-data-jpa#more-spring-guides), it works in the same way as if you would use with Spring Framework.